spencerdodd/spencerdodd.github.io/_posts/notes-tips-tricks/2018-01-14-pfsense-arbitrary-code-execution.markdown

 coastal
 ```

 I built octal encoding and recursive `base64` wrapping of payloads into the exploit.
 There are two payloads built in to the exploit: a normal `php` reverse shell, and a `meterpreter` stager.
-The exploitation chain functions by first sending an obfuscated payload that writes the `php` shell or stager to a temp file in an initial **POST** request.
-This is then executed with a subsequent **GET** request to the filepath, triggering the reverse shell.
+The exploitation chain functions by first sending an obfuscated payload that writes the `php` shell or stager to a temp file in an initial **GET** request.
+This is then executed with a subsequent **GET** request that calls the temp file with `php`.
 Since the pfSense firewall runs on `php`, we use a `php`-based reverse shell and `meterpreter` stager to ensure payload execution compatibility with all deployments of the firewall.

 **php reverse shell**